-On a recent sunny Thursday, we took a quick trip to visit the Gouda cheese market.
+On a sunny Thursday in May, we took a quick trip to visit the Gouda cheese market.
 We love cheese in general, but Sarah really really loooovvves Dutch cheese.
-Also, having now lived in the Netherlands for six months (ack… where does the time go?!), it was time to visit this small yet famous city.
+Also, having lived in the Netherlands for six months (at the time of first publication), it was time to visit this small yet famous city.
 Though we were coming from Rotterdam, if you’re looking for day trips from Amsterdam, you should also put Gouda on your list.
 Here is some hopefully helpful information to plan your visit to Gouda and its famous cheese market.

 Table of Contents